kaihuchen/articles/WhyEnsemble/index.md

 Why do we want to go into the trouble of developing the type of *Ensemble GenAI* as mentioned above?
 There are certain types of problems that could benefit from such an architecture:

 - Problems that require many specialized chatbots to work together.
-- Problems so critical that they require a panel of expert chatbot to decide jointly.
+- Mission-critical decisions that require a panel of expert chatbots in order to achieve high level of confidence.
-- Problems that can benefit from collaborative discussion or constructive critiques among multiple chatbots.
+- Open-ended problems that can benefit from collaborative discussion or constructive critiques among multiple chatbots.
 - Problems that requires human to work together with multiple chatbots.
 - Problems where transparency of the solution process is important.
 - A combination of the above.